-- the developing tort of privacy.
+- the developing tort of privacy;

-- the impact on marketing activities of privacy laws, the Spam Act and the Do Not Call Register regime.
+- the impact on marketing activities of privacy laws, the Spam Act and the Do Not Call Register regime;

-- advice on general privacy issues such as database creation and management, mergers and acquisitions (including due diligence, completion and integration of acquired databases into existing business structures), trans-border data flows of personal information, and electronic authentication and verification.
+- advice on general privacy issues such as database creation and management, mergers and acquisitions (including due diligence, completion and integration of acquired databases into existing business structures), trans-border data flows of personal information, and electronic authentication and verification;

-- privacy obligations of handling health and other sensitive information, workplace surveillance and surveillance devices legislation.
+- privacy obligations of handling health and other sensitive information, workplace surveillance and surveillance devices legislation;

-- privacy compliance audits and polices.
+- privacy compliance audits and polices; and

 - privacy impact assessments.